Infinitode/Infinitode/README.md

 #### Latest changes:

+- Updated `Python Projects` with a new project.
 - First open-source release of [LocalShare](https://github.com/Infinitode/LocalShare).
 Visit the live demo here: https://local-share.netlify.app/
 - Updated `Hued` to version `1.0.6`: New `export_palette` function to export palette data to CSV, TXT, and JSON, and a function to generate gradients under `ColorPalette`.
 - Updated `PWLDS` with 5 million new passwords.
 It now contains over 10 million unique passwords with strength level classes.